Our Corporate Governance

 Swiss Re's corporate governance principles and procedures are defined in several documents governing the oversight, organisation and management of Swiss Re Ltd and the Swiss Re Group and of Swiss Reinsurance Company Ltd, Swiss Re Corporate Solutions Ltd and Swiss Re Life Capital Ltd and the respective Business Unit.

-The Group Corporate Governance Guidelines set forth the Group's governance framework, principles, processes and requirements, ensuring consistent and fitted corporate governance across the Group.
+Our Corporate Governance Guidelines set out Swiss Re's harmonised governance principles and standards, ensuring a consistent and tailored corporate governance approach across the Group.

-The Articles of Association define the legal and organisational framework of the Group's holding company Swiss Re Ltd and of the Business Unit top-level entities such as Swiss Reinsurance Company Ltd.
+The Articles of Association define the legal and organisational framework of Swiss Re Ltd as the Group's holding company.